Last updated on December 12, 2019 at 22:46

 The cardiac output increase by these mechanisms is significant, which enables patients with heart failure to maintain a 5 L/min CO in rest, despite their failing heart.
 However their reserve capacity is always smaller than in healthy individuals.

-Patients with heart failure are mostly well-compensated while resting and doing nothing.
-However, once they do anything that increases the body’s need for cardiac output, like walking up stairs, experiencing heat or do light exercise will the compensatory mechanisms be unable to keep up with the required cardiac output.
+Most patients with heart failure are well-compensated while resting, meaning that these compensatory mechanisms enable their hearts to provide at least 5 L/min.
+However, once they do anything that increases the body’s need for cardiac output, like walking up stairs, experiencing heat or do light exercise the compensatory mechanisms will become insufficient to keep up with the required cardiac output.
 Most patients with heart failure are in this subcompensated state, meaning that they are compensated in rest, and so they only experience symptoms during exercise when the heart becomes decompensated.
 The worse the degree of heart failure, the less activity can the patient do before experiencing symptoms.

 In end-stage (severe) heart failures will it be difficult to maintain cardiac output even in rest with these compensatory mechanisms.
 In these cases will blood be redistributed between organs, to keep the vital organs (brain, heart) perfused sufficiently while the other organs go hypoperfused.
 This will lead to cardiogenic shock.
 In end-stage chronic heart failure will every organ except the brain receive less than normal blood perfusion because the CO can be as low as 3.5 L/min!